-Teaching Assistant Mentorship and Feedback: Hosted by the Director of Graduate Studies and/or the DEO, all TAs attend annual mentoring meetings each fall semester to help orient, organize, and acclimate to teaching in the Department of Dance.
+Teaching Assistant Mentorship and Feedback: All TAs attend mentoring meetings, hosted by the DEO, each fall semester to help orient, organize, and acclimate to teaching in the Department of Dance.
 TA Meeting attendance is required.
 Topics include administrative requirements and policies, reporting and supervision, teaching practices and methods, and assessment and planning.

 In addition, TAs are assigned faculty mentors who observe the student's teaching at least one time during each semester.
 Observation and evaluation are conducted primarily in the spirit of mentoring the student toward improvement.
 TAs and mentors should initiate a meeting within the first five weeks of the semester to discuss the TA's goals and establish a frame through which their teaching will be viewed.
-The mentor will observe the TA's class(es) within the first five to seven weeks of the semester and meet again for a post- class discussion.
-In the event that curricular issues or problems arise in TA-taught courses, usually regarding undergraduate student participation and/or attendance, they should be directed to the DEO.
+The mentor will observe the TA's class(es) within the first five to seven weeks of the semester and meet again for a post-class discussion.
+In the event that curricular issues or problems arise in TA-taught courses, they should be directed to the DEO.
 Additional observations and/or discussions may be initiated by the TA throughout the semester.
 Additionally, the faculty mentor and DEO reserve the option of making subsequent visits and conversations with a TA if it is determined that these are warranted.
 The DEO oversees this entire process.